I-Synergy/I-Synergy.Framework/docs/ISynergy.Framework/articles/synchronization/Overview.md

 `I-Synergy.Framework.Synchronization.MySql`.

-On the other side, if you need to synchronize a SQL server database, with multiple SQLite client databases, install `I-Synergy.Framework.Synchronization.SqlServer` (or `I-Synergy.Framework.Synchronization.SqlServer.ChangeTracking`) on the server side and then install `I-Synergy.Framework.Synchronization.Sqlite` on each client.
+On the other side, if you need to synchronize a SQL server database, with multiple Sqlite client databases, install `I-Synergy.Framework.Synchronization.SqlServer` (or `I-Synergy.Framework.Synchronization.SqlServer.ChangeTracking`) on the server side and then install `I-Synergy.Framework.Synchronization.Sqlite` on each client.